-Anxiety is a problem when you are anxious all the time or a good majority of the time, or you are afraid or worried about threats that are not real or are not imminent, and this fear significantly impacts your day to day life.
-Too much anxiety can have a negative effect on performance and productivity.
-Anxiety can also affect your relationships (family, marriage, parenting, work, and social) or health (headaches, sleep problems, muscle tension, lowered immune response, chest pain, upset stomach, memory problems, lowered sex drive, and substance abuse).
+Anxiety becomes a problem when you are anxious all the time or a good majority of the time, or you are afraid or worried about threats that are not real or are not imminent, and this fear significantly impacts your day to day life.

 For example, some people are so afraid of heights, they won’t fly in a plane, which could limit work, family, or leisure opportunities.
 Others are so afraid of failing, they don’t take risks or try new things.
 Other fears that can really impact someone’s life include the fear of getting hurt in a relationship, fear of what people think, or fear of losing someone or something.
 When fear is the dominant force in your life, that’s not good.
 Anxiety like this affects our relationships, productivity, life satisfaction, and even our health.

 For example, which people or situations tend to make you anxious?
 Maybe you get anxious at social gatherings where there are people you don’t know.
 Or maybe you get anxious when you have to speak in front of a crowd, go on an interview, or ask someone on a date.
 Whatever your triggers are, it is important to recognize them.
 Anxiety runs on a continuum from mild to severe.
 For example, public speaking may cause mild anxiety, but driving on the freeway causes severe anxiety.
 Rate your anxiety on a scale of 1 to 100, with 1 being not much anxiety at all and 100 being severely high anxiety.